 With one quick call or click to JULIE (Joint Utility Locating Information for Excavators) at 811 or Illinois1Call.com, the Illinois One Call System will make sure that all buried utility-owned lines are marked so you can dig safely.

 If you dig without calling, you could injure yourself or others or disrupt utility service to an entire neighborhood.
 You may even have to pay fines and repair costs.
-Whether you're planting a tree or setting a post, call or click at least 48 hours before any digging project.
-The service is free, and it's the law
+Whether you're planting a tree or setting a post - even simply driving a stake into the ground call or click at least 48 hours before any digging project.
+The service is free, and it's the law.